All Episodes

 And so the narrative of negativity has to survive, and it did by claiming that these fewer deaths are putting a real strain on the funeral business in Iraq.

-And of course, so what are we supposed to do?
+And of course, what are we supposed to do?

-Start killing more people so that the funeral business comes back in Iraq.
+Start killing more people so the funeral business comes back in Iraq.

-It's it just it's just this is why I don't think these people have a clue anymore how they are now interpreted and understood.
+It's just, this is why I don't think these people have a clue anymore how they are now interpreted and understood.

 Hello, sir.